fivepixels/dotfiles/README.md

 This is my personal dotfiles which are for my Development Environment setup.

-If you want to configure my development enviroment, please read howto directory where you can see how to install and configure.

 **Warnings** : This repo is for only macOS User, If you are windows user, please checkout other dotfiles repository.

 ## How to Install and configure